Logo

 FINMA (Swiss Financial Market Supervisory Authority)Switzerland

-If you care about capital preservation, prioritize brokers overseen by strict, top-tier authorities and avoid those without credible supervision.
+If capital preservation is your priority, focus on brokers overseen by strict, top-tier authorities and be cautious with entities that cannot demonstrate credible supervision.

 How We Know Atlas Trading Cannot Be Trusted